 - Will my family have enough to cover my funeral expenses without causing financial hardship?

-Three main reasons to get life insurance
+Two main reasons to get life insurance

-Depending on how you answered the above questions, here are 3 main reasons why you may want to consider getting life insurance:
+Depending on how you answered the above questions, here are 2 main reasons why you may want to consider getting life insurance:

-- For the cost of your burial and final expenses
+- For the cost of your burial and final expenses.

-- To replace lost wages from your passing
+- To replace lost wages from your passing.

-Ideally, your goal should be to pay off your debt and to bulk up your savings and investments.
+Ideally, your goal should be to pay off your debt and bulk up your savings and investments.
 Once you are able to achieve this level of financial wellness, you are less likely to need insurance for your entire life.
 This is because you would have built up considerable assets if you follow a solid financial plan.

 The cost of insurance, especially term life insurance, is much lower than most people think.
 So it's a good idea to have a conversation with your family about life insurance.
-You don't want to put money into a life insurance policy if it is not necessary, but you also want your family to be taken care of in the event of your passing.
+But there are both benefits and disadvantages of term life insurance and whole.